 As we like to be positive in this blog, let's start with a breakdown of some of the multiple advantages of working in the cloud, especially from the point of view of online, distance and collaborative work.

-One of the first notable benefits of working in the cloud is the cost savings in a multitude of budget items typical of office work, from printer paper, to printers, computers, screens, hard disk storage, toner, cartridges...
+One of the first notable benefits of working in the cloud is the Economic saving in a multitude of typical office work budget items, from printer paper, to the printers themselves, computers, screens, storage hard drives, toner, cartridges…

-The second major advantage of working in the cloud is that if we go for a quality technology supplier, we will be shielding the security of the stored data in a much more efficient and effective way than if we use traditional physical devices.
+The second major advantage of working in the cloud is that if we go for a Quality technology provider, We will be safeguarding the security of stored data in a much more effective and efficient way than if we use traditional physical devices.

-Working in the cloud automates dozens of small, repetitive tasks that employees working locally do: backups, password entry, file cleanup...
-Eliminating these tasks will free our staff not only from a significant workload, but also from extra responsibility for handling vulnerable business data.
+When working in the cloud, dozens of small, repetitive tasks that on-site employees do manually are automated: backups, password onboarding, file clean-ups, etc. Eliminating these tasks will free our workforce not only from a significant workload but also from an extra responsibility in handling vulnerable business data.
 The result?
 Happier employees, relaxed and productive.

-As we said in the introduction to this article, working in the cloud also has some disadvantages that can be more or less important.
-It is interesting to know these disadvantages for one simple reason: to avoid future problems that almost always translate into economic losses, frustration and demotivation of workers, loss of time, productivity and efficiency, etc.
+As we said in the introduction to this article, working in the cloud also has some disadvantages that can be more or less significant.
+It is interesting to know these drawbacks for one simple reason: to avoid future problems that almost always translate into economic losses, frustration and demotivation of workers, Wasted time, productivity and effectiveness, etc.

 That said, let's look at some of the main drawbacks of working in the cloud.

 Some companies believe that working in the cloud is free.
 This is not true.
-Working in the cloud may be cheaper than working on-premises, but it is also more cost-effective than working on-premises. requires an initial investment that we have to quantify, anticipate and assume.
+Working in the cloud may be more economical than working on-premises, but it also requires an initial investment that we have to quantify, anticipate and assume.

-One of the most important disadvantages of working in the cloud is the training and information needs that users have and that they do not usually receive from their companies.
-Before starting to work remotely, the employer must ensure that everyone involved in the project is thoroughly familiar with the new work tool, its rules of use in terms of security, archiving protocols, etc.
+One of the most important drawbacks of working in the cloud is the training and information needs what users have and that they don't usually receive from their companies.
+Before starting to work remotely, the employer must ensure that everyone involved in the project is thoroughly familiar with the new work tool, its security usage rules, archiving protocols, etc.

-Dependence on the Internet to access corporate files can be a disadvantage if your company does not have a broadband network, if it is located in a rural area or, simply, if the provider company does not comply with the contracted conditions in terms of access speed, supply cuts, time to execute interruptions due to breakdowns...
-This is a disadvantage of working in the cloud that is increasingly controlled, but do not forget to bear it in mind and think about possible alternative solutions.
+Dependence on the Internet Accessing corporate files can be a disadvantage if your company doesn't have a broadband network, is located in a rural area, or simply if the provider doesn't meet the contracted conditions regarding access speed, supply interruptions, or the time taken to resolve breakdown outages.
+This is an inconvenience of working in the cloud that is increasingly under control, but don't forget to take it into account and think about possible alternative solutions.